Robin Blackburn

-Robin Blackburn (born 1940) is a British historian, a former editor of New Left Review (1981–1999), and emeritus professor in the department of sociology at Essex University.
+Robin Blackburn (born 1940) is a British historian, a former editor of New Left Review (1983–1999), and emeritus professor in the department of sociology at Essex University.

 Background

 Blackburn was educated at Hurstpierpoint College, Oxford University and the London School of Economics.
-Between 2001 and 2010 he was distinguished visiting professor of historical studies at The New School in New York City.
+Between 2001 and 2010, he was distinguished visiting professor of historical studies at The New School in New York City.
 He is an emeritus professor in the department of sociology at Essex University.
-He has been a regular contributor to New Left Review since 1962.
+He has been a regular contributor to New Left Review since 1962, and he was the journal editor from 1983 to 1999.

-Blackburn is an author of essays on the collapse of Soviet Communism, on the "credit crunch" of 2008, and of books on the history of slavery and on social policy.
-His other works, American Crucible: Slavery, Emancipation and Human Rights (2011), The Making of New World Slavery: from the Baroque to the Modern, 1492-1800 (1997) and The Overthrow of Colonial Slavery, 1776-1848 (1988), offer an account of the rise and fall of colonial slavery in the Americas, contributing to the emerging field of "Atlantic history".
+Blackburn has written essays on the collapse of Soviet Communism, on the "credit crunch" of 2008, and of books on the history of slavery and on social policy.
+Four of his books—The Reckoning: From the Second Slavery to Abolition, 1776–1888 (2024), American Crucible: Slavery, Emancipation and Human Rights (2011), The Making of New World Slavery: From the Baroque to the Modern, 1492–1800 (1997) and The Overthrow of Colonial Slavery, 1776–1848 (1988)—offer an account of the rise and fall of colonial slavery in the Americas, contributing to the emerging field of "Atlantic history".
 He has also published histories of Social Security, and critiques of the "financialisation of everyday life" and of the privatisation of pension provision.